krave1986/JSNSD-LFW212-notes/JSNSD(LFW212)/modules/fastify/fastify.md

       - `reply.send()`
         Instead of return something within the route handler, you can use this method to send response.
 For example: `reply.send({root: true})`.

+        If an instance of `Error` is passed to this function, fastify will generate a *500* response with the error message.

 - `fastify.setNotFoundHandler((request, reply)=>{})`
 ## Files